 How to Make Homemade Chicken Noodle Soup

-Next add 64oz chicken broth (8 cups,) then turn the heat up and bring to a boil.
+Next add chicken stock then turn the heat up and bring to a boil.

 Turn the heat down to medium then simmer until the pasta is cooked through.
 The chicken should be perfectly cooked by that point too.
 Ladle the steamy soup into bowls then devour.
 Like I said, simple and soul-satisfying!

 More Soup Recipes You’ll Love